Maybe you mean: 'home_slider' or 'people' or 'life-clinic' or 'adopt-an-animal' or 'volunteer' or 'home-slider-2'

-At Neuras we offer economy accommodation in stone built en-suite chalets.
-There is a swimming pool for cool dips after a hot day in the desert and visitors can also enjoy sundowners in our stone-built bar and restaurant.
+At Neuras we offer economy accommodation in stone-built en-suite chalets.
+A swimming pool offers cool dips after a hot day in the desert and visitors can also indulge in sundowners in our stone-built bar and restaurant.
 Furthermore, guests can enjoy short walks along the dry river bed or to the springs.

 We offer a dinner, bed and breakfast option, and provide delicious home cooked Namibian meals.
-Alternatively, guests are welcome to cater for themselves using our guest braai set.
+Alternatively, guests are welcome to cater for themselves using our guest braai (barbecue) facilities.

 Neuras is ideal for wildlife enthusiasts, geologists, hikers and wine connoisseurs.
 The lodge and surrounding area is a haven for those looking to get away from it all and absorb the stunning landscapes and natural surroundings.
 Both day visitors and overnight guests can enjoy our varied activities which include wine tasting, vineyard tours, as well as wildlife tours, among others.

 Neuras is also home to seven beautiful cheetahs who were rescued from human-carnivore conflict situations, and who sadly cannot be released into the wild due to human habituation.
 These big cats live in an enormous 50-hectare enclosure on the Neuras reserve and enjoy the wildest life possible.
-Therefore, we provide guests the opportunity to experience a cheetah feed.
-Normally takes place during the afternoons but we can be flexible, especially if you book in advance.
+We of course provide guests with the opportunity to experience a cheetah feed.
+Cheetah feeds usually take place in the afternoons but we can be flexible, especially if you book in advance.
 The price is N$ 350 per person, N$ 265 per person for groups of 10 people or more.

 Wine Tour and Tasting

-We offer a full wine tour and tasting which takes you through the vineyard, cellar and fountains and it includes the tasting with a cheese platter.
+We offer a full wine tour and tasting which includes the vineyard, cellar, fountains and a decadent cheese platter.
 This costs N$315 per person, N$235 for groups of 10 people or more.

 Volunteering at Neuras

-While volunteering at Neuras you will actively participate in our conservation efforts.
+As a volunteer at Neuras you will actively participate in our conservation efforts.
 This includes getting involved in our efforts to restore the land to its original beauty, track wild carnivores and research free-roaming wildlife.
-Furthermore, at the right time of the year you can even help out in our vineyard (and enjoy a glass or two of course!).
+If volunteering at the right time of year, you can even help out in our vineyard (and enjoy a glass or two of course!).

 How to find us

-Neuras is set among stunning scenery including ancient canyons, caves and natural fountains.
-Furthermore, it is home to one of N/a’an ku sê’s carnivore research programmes.
+Neuras is set among breathtaking scenery boasting ancient canyons, caves and natural fountains.
+Furthermore, it is home to one of N/a’an ku sê’s prime carnivore research programmes.
 It is also here that you will find one of only three wineries in Namibia.

 Directions from Windhoek to Neuras: